Rating : 3/5

 Performance

 Rajnikanth is simply superb in all departments of histrionics.
-His multiple getups are a major highlight to the film. from the role of Sivaji.
+His multiple getups are a major highlight to the film.
+Director Shankar succeeded in bring out the maximum from the role of Sivaji.
 His mannerisms – taking chewing gum into his mouth (the piece so thrown would hit his palm and jumps into his mouth) – is a good watch.
 The same mannerism is repeated in different types.
 His getups, particularly as a Caucasian and NTR, are done carefully.
 The climax getup with tonsured head and stylish beard comes as a surprise.
 His dialogues and contribution to comedy are a major plus point.
 In short, Rajnikanth shoulders the entire weight of the film.
 Shriya is pretty all through the film.
 But, she didn’t get any special chance to perform, except for song and dance.
 The long absence of Shriya from Tollywood, because of providing bulk dates to director Shankar, led everyone to surmise that she would have been given an important role.
 But, it is not so.
 Suman played the main villain.
 Sporting white dhoti and khaddar shirt, he is shown as the representative of those who find education a lucrative business.
 Vivek played the role of a friend of Rajni.
 His comical performance is routine.
 There is not much scope for Vivek to do much of comedy, as Rajni himself handled it.

 Manivannan and Vadivukkarasi played the parents to Rajni.
 The episodes in which they seek alliance for their son are interesting.
 Raghuvaran did the role of a heart specialist, but had no direct link with the main story.
 Nayantara appears in an item song (first song).
 Her dance is a good watch with lot of hip shakes.